zkniebel/SitecoreUML/Documentation/guide/saving-preferences.md

 SitecoreUML **Version 1.1.3** adds support for controlling the default format of diagrams generated from imported template data, via the _Default Diagram Format_ drop-down.
 By default, the value is set to "Left to Right", as this tends to be the most printer and export-friendly format.
 Note that the available options map to the settings that are available by navigating to _Format_ -&gt; _Layout_ in the toolbar.

+### Helix Settings

+SitecoreUML **Version 1.3.0** introduces a new set of Helix features and settings to control them.

+#### Layer Folder Path Settings

+In SitecoreUML **Version 1.3.0**, settings were added to enable users to set the root path of each of the three Helix layers: Foundation, Feature and Project.
+The path is case-sensitive, should start with a forward-slash, should exclude _/sitecore/templates_, and should not end with a forward-slash, e.g. `/Foundation` , `/Feature` , and `/Project` .

+#### Module Paths Regular Expression

+In SitecoreUML **Version 1.3.4**, settings were added to control the regular expression that SitecoreUML uses to determine what folders are actually Helix module folders.
+SitecoreUML doesn't natively support distinguishing module groups from modules, so customizing this regular expression enables you to add support for that on your own, for your specific use-case.

+It is important to note that the regular expression must have a capturing group for the module's path and a matching group for the module's name.

+This setting supports the use of a token, `{{LAYER_PATH}}`, to specify the generated pattern for matching any one of the layer names -  i.e. the replacement value is a regular expression formed by doing an OR match on each of the three layer names, e.g. `/Foundation|/Feature|/Project` .

+###### Module Path Capture Group Number

+This setting holds the number of the capture group of the Module Paths Regular Expression that holds the module's path.

+###### Module Name Capture Group Number

+This setting holds the number of the capture group of the Module Paths Regular Expression that holds the module's name.

 ### Default Field Section Name

 SitecoreUML **Version 1.3.4** adds support for controlling the default field section name to be used when deploying fields that do not have a field section name set to Sitecore.
 Note that in the configuration file for the SitecoreUML Service for Sitecore there is a required setting, [`defaultFieldSectionName`](/guide/sitecore-configuration.md#defaultfieldsectionname), that sets the fallback field section name, should the value of this preferences setting be empty.